gavinhoward/bc/manuals/bc.md

 ## Language

-### Terms

 `ibase` is a global variable determining how to interpret constant numbers.
-It is the "input" base, or the number base used for input.
+It is the "input" base, or the number base used for interpreting input numbers.
+`ibase` is initially `10`.

 `obase` is a global variable determining how to output results.
-It is the "output" base, or the number base used for input.
+It is the "output" base, or the number base used for outputting numbers.
+`obase` is initially `10`.

-The **scale** of an expression is the number of digits in the result of the expression right of the decimal point, and `scale` is a global variable setting the precision of any operations, with exceptions.
+The **scale** of an expression is the number of digits in the result of the expression right of the decimal point, and `scale` is a global variable setting the precision of any operations, with exceptions. `scale` is initially `0`.

 ### Syntax